spotinst/help/src/docs/administration/identity-providers/okta-saml-authentication.md

 <img src="/administration/_media/okta-saml-04.png" />

-7. Go back to the Spot console, click BROWSE and upload the metadata.xml file you just downloaded.
+7. Go back to the Spot Console, click BROWSE and upload the metadata.xml file you just downloaded.
 8. Click SUBMIT.
 9. Done!
 Login back into Spot via your Okta account!